ankitects/anki-manual/src/studying.md

 If you find it hard to use four answer buttons, you can also use only **Again** and **Good** buttons.
 Use **Again** for incorrect answers and use **Good** for correct answers.

-The answer buttons show the next time a card will be reviewed again if you select it.
+Each answer button shows the next time a card will be reviewed again if you select that button.
 To learn about the settings that control the next review intervals, see the topics [New Cards](deck-options.md#new-cards), [Lapses](deck-options.md#lapses) and [Advanced](deck-options.md#advanced) in the Deck Options section.

 ## Due Counts